Backup to Tape

 For tenants backups, only GFS media pools are used.
 For more information, see GFS Media Pools.

 To one tape job, you can link an unlimited number of sources.
-You can mix source jobs of different type: backup and backup copy, and of different platform (VMware, Hyper-V, Windows Agent or Linux Agent).
+You can mix source jobs of different types (backup jobs, backup copy jobs, file backup jobs) and on different platforms (VMware, Hyper-V, Windows Agent, Linux Agent).
 You can add jobs and repositories as source to the same tape job.

 Also, you can add an unlimited number of tenants to one tape job.
 However, you cannot mix tenants with backup jobs and backup repositories.